-- 8.1 The academy trust must appoint a governance professional to support the board of trustees who is someone other that a trustee, principal or chief executive of the trust. - 8.2 A governance professional can contribute to the efficient functioning of the board by providing: - a) A guidance to ensure the board works in compliance with the appropriate legal and regulatory framework, and understand the potential consequences of non-compliance - b) Independent advice procedural matters relating to operation of the board - c) Administrative and organizational support.
+- 8.1 The academy trust must appoint a governance professional to support the board of trustees who is someone other than a Trustee, Principal or Chief Executive of the Trust. - 8.2 A governance professional can contribute to the efficient functioning of the board by providing: - a) A guidance to ensure the board works in compliance with the appropriate legal and regulatory framework and understand the potential consequences of non-compliance. - b) Independent advice procedural matters relating to operation of the board. - c) Administrative and organizational support.